 Weight training for beginners can be a bit unnerving, especially if you are walking into a room filled with equipment you have never seen or used.
 This article is meant to help you step into that world with more confidence.

 Muscle groups can be worked on three forms of equipment with both advantages and disadvantages.

 I will use weight training movements called 'flies' as an example.
 Flies are intended to work the chest (pectoral) muscles.

 There is a degree of risk when you’re handling free weights – like dropping one on your foot or someone else’s.
-On of the great benefits of using them is that they help build strength to perform everyday movements or movements required in your sport -- known as 'functional movement.'
+One of the great benefits of using them is that they help build strength to perform everyday movements or movements required in your sport -- known as 'functional movement.'

 First of all, never lift a free weight that you can't handle!
 I also recommend wearing gloves that give both padding and grip.

 Free weights are great for neuromuscular connections because they require control and balance.
-Free weights allow for compound movments, meaning that it requires other muscles to stabilize the exercise.
+Free weights allow for compound movements, meaning that the movements require other muscles to stabilize the exercise.
 They also makes the demand equally on each side -- no compensating movements allowed!

 When doing flies, you can work the muscles at different angles by raising or lowering the bench.

 Weight machines are fairly safe and give you the ability to release the weight in an emergency without harming yourself or others.

 Another benefit is that many weight machines are designed to keep your body in the correct position during the movements, so there is less chance of injury or using other muscles to move the weight.
 This can be helpful if you are working around an injury.